Skip to content

 # Docker Configuration

-baseOS: "ubuntu" # alpine, ubuntu, debian
+baseOS: "ubuntu" # alpine or ubuntu

 # Environment